-Not only are Twitter ads not going away in 2014, but they are expected to grow dramatically because it will be the first full year with their completed IPO.
+Not only are Twitter ads not going away, but they are expected to grow dramatically because it will be the first full year with their completed IPO.
 In other words, (and if we’re using Facebook as a benchmark), an IPO is going to mean nothing but big things for Twitter advertising for both the network as well as small businesses getting involved.
 According to Mashable, Twitter is on track to bring in more than half a billion dollars in revenue this year and is now valued at around $35 billion.

 Whether Twitter is the first social network you want to master or the last, it’s easy once you understand how it all works (and unlike other networks, the process hasn’t changed much over the last few years).
 You do, however, have to ask yourself a couple questions: